aws-samples/aws-kms-workshop/Section-1-Operating-with-AWS-KMS.md

 ### Step 1 - CMKs generated with AWS key material

-For CMKs created with AWS key material, you can opt-in to automatically rotate the key every year AWS KMS generates new cryptographic material for the CMK every year.
-In this case,  AWS KMS also saves the CMK's older cryptographic material so it can be used to decrypt data that it encrypted.
+For CMKs created with AWS key material, you can opt-in to automatically rotate the key every year.
+In this case AWS KMS generates new cryptographic material for the CMK.
+In addition, AWS KMS also saves the CMK's older cryptographic material so it can be used to decrypt data that it encrypted.

-Automatic key rotation preserves the properties of the CMK: key ID, key ARN, region, policies, and permissions, do not change when the key is rotated, so you don´t have to manually update the alias of the CMK to point to a newly generated CMK.
+Automatic key rotation preserves the properties of the CMK: key ID, key ARN, region, policies, and permissions.
+As these do not change when the key is rotated you don´t have to manually update the alias of the CMK to point to a newly generated CMK.

 Let's opt-in to automatically rotate the CMK key we created before with AWS key material, remenber its alias was "**FirstCMK**", the KeyID was "**your-key-id**".